ri-gilfanov/aiohttp-sqlalchemy/docs/index.rst

 --------
 SQLAlchemy 1.4 / 2.0 support for aiohttp.

-Library forwarding ``sqlalchemy.ext.asyncio.AsyncSession`` object as ``request['sa_main']`` or ``SAView.sa_session()`` by default.
+Library forward a ``sqlalchemy.ext.asyncio.AsyncSession`` object as ``request['sa_main']`` or ``SAView.sa_session()`` by default.